kalessil/phpinspectionsea/docs/architecture.md

 # Architecture

+## Class overrides a field of a parent class

+In general the case is about naming collision, nevertheless in context of inheritance better to re-check reported case.

+Reported cases and possible alternatives:

+* Parent's property is private, children has any visibility (suggested declaring as protected);
+    * rename property;
+    * make it protected (try avoiding this, as the field become accessible);
+    * add setters/getters to keep it private;
+* Children declares same access level as parent's property (suggests using constructor for initialization);
+    * rename property;
+    * move initialization into constructor;

 ## Long inheritance chain

 In OOP, inheritance is one of basic principals which allows to design and build well-structured components.
 As any